openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 * `created_at`: OPTIONAL.
 The time the record was created as ISO 8601:2004 [@!ISO8601-2004] `YYYY-MM-DDThh:mm[:ss]TZD` format.
 * `date_of_expiry`: OPTIONAL.
 The date the evidence will expire as ISO 8601:2004 [@!ISO8601-2004] `YYYY-MM-DD` format.
 * `source`: OPTIONAL.
 JSON object containing information about the source of this record.
 This object consists of the following properties:
     * `name`: OPTIONAL.
-Designation of the issuer of the document.
+Designation of the source of the electronic record.
     * All elements of the OpenID Connect `address` Claim (see [@!OpenID]): OPTIONAL.
     * `country_code`: OPTIONAL.
 String denoting the country or supranational organization that issued the document as ISO 3166/ICAO 3-letter codes [@!ICAO-Doc9303], e.g., "USA" or "JPN".
 2-letter ICAO codes MAY be used in some circumstances for compatibility reasons.
     * `jurisdiction`: OPTIONAL.
 String containing the name of the region(s) / state(s) / province(s) / municipality(ies) that issuer has jurisdiction over (if it’s not common knowledge or derivable from the address).